exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 This Custom Theory was the first solo launch CT since SL (has it really been over 2 years!).
 RZ is a very fast, very active CT with a completion time estimated at 100 days.
 The function follows the Zeta function over the critical line.
 Rumors say that reaching 1e1500 will be a proof of the Riemann Hypothesis, or if you prove it yourself, we will just give you the \\(\rho\\).

-This strategies range a lot in comparison to other theories, however, RZ is not an idle thoery and you must be active before about e700 \\(\rho\\).
+This strategies range a lot in comparison to other theories, however, RZ is not an idle theory and you must be active before about e700 \\(\rho\\).
 After e600, the entire dynamic of the thoery changes and becomes more idle in some ways and more active in others.

 #### RZ Equation Description